ianvcaldas/science-hurricane/readme.md

 * To make it a stronger mutation with s = 0.1: `Your paper is uninspired.
 Unwarranted!`
 * To make it a weaker mutation with s = 0.001: `Your paper is uninspired.
 Completely, definitely unqualified`

-For those willing to write their own lyrics, you can also change the starting frequency of the beneficial mutation (the default is 1%) and even the plotting dimensions.
+You can also change the starting frequency of the beneficial mutation (the default is 1%) and the plotting dimensions.

-### Behind the scenes
+### The computer bit

 `popgen.py` contains the simulation and plotting code in readable Python.
 (Most of the code is dedicated to implementing a really bare-bones and quite imperfect ASCII plotting strategy.)
 I adapted the logic into boring ("minimalist") Rockstar; the script `sing.py` converts that into proper ("idiomatic") Rockstar.
 The final version of the ballad is the idiomatic file plus capitalization and slight reordering of lines.

+Many thanks to Dylan Beattie for creating Rockstar and giving everyone the opportunity to become a rock star graduate student!